 Aug 14 - Vroman's, Pasadena, California, at 7 PM

 Sept 25 - University of Arkansas, Fayetteville, Multicultural Center, Arkansas Union, Room 503, at 12:30 PM

 Sept 26 - Little Rock, Arkansas, Clinton School of Public Service, 1200 Sturgis Hall, noon (red-brick Clinton School building by Heifer International and the Clinton Library).

 Sept 27 - Turnrow Books, Greenwood, Mississippi, at 5:30 PM

-October 24 - Harvard School of Education, noon (details TBA)
+October 24 - Harvard School of Education, at noon